Mathnerd314/stroscot/docs/Commentary/Syntax.rst

   indent 2 print quote bye quote dedent 2 close brace

-Some people turn on indentation even for brace languages, because knowing the indentation level can be helpful in navigating code.
-However, `Rune <https://github.com/google/rune/blob/main/doc/rune4python.md>`__ and `several <https://www.youtube.com/watch?v=94swlF55tVc>`__ `others <https://stackoverflow.com/a/453758>`__ say that brace languages like C# are usable without indentation on, and then they don't have to set up profiles.
-IMO the indentation version seems a little easier to navigate, and this is backed up by Python still being a popular coding language for blind people (e.g. NVDA is written in Python).
-But obviously everyone has their preference and supporting several options can improve accessibility.
-There is a pindent script in the Python distribution that adds/removes block open/close markers, so you can run it as a git smudge/clean filter.
-It seems Stroscot similarly should provide an explicit but optional brace syntax and a smudge/clean filter to convert to/from this syntax.

 Another option for blind people is the Braille display, but it is expensive and only shows at most 80 characters.
 Per `this user <https://stackoverflow.com/a/148880>`__ it can help with both indentation and complex punctuation, particularly lines with many nested parentheses.
 But the screen reader is usually faster.
 Comparing wpm, Braille is around 150 wpm starting out going up to 250 wpm, a physical limit of how fast fingers can run over the dots.
 150 wpm is also about what TTS does by default but TTS can be sped up to around 500 wpm as the user becomes more accustomed to the synthesizer, :cite:`stentIntelligibilityFastSynthesized2011` and even at 900 wpm experienced users can still transcribe gibberish text with 50% accuracy.
 So TTS has markedly more bandwidth.